Say No to Zombie Scrum

 Meanwhile, there’s a systems element to Scrum, and ignoring any one part of the framework (which is comprised of Scrum pillars, values, roles, events, artifacts and rules), will not make the implementation a Scrum.
 It may still function, but it just won’t be Scrum (for example, just having a daily standup and a kanban board will make the team more Agile, but won’t make it doing a Scrum).

-Therefore although the initial scope of this Scrum pilot may be for just one Sprint, we will still do a full Scrum implementation.
+Therefore, although the Scrum pilot will be a one Sprint at a time endeavour, we will still do a full Scrum implementation.
 No corners cut short.

 Is one Sprint just enough for the pilot?